Strength & Conditioning for Fast Bowling

 Athletic development is a critical element of a fast bowlers training regime.
 Fast bowlers need to withstand high impact forces, twist and bend their body to generate high speeds and maximise their bowling technique.
 If they expect to bowl with pace, control and accuracy for extended periods, fitness training is a must.

 Here are the fitness basics for young fast bowlers.
-Consider these the minimum fitness standards if you want to take your talent to the next step.
+Consider these the minimum fitness standards and basic components of your fitness training if you want to take your talent to the next level.

 Aerobic Fitness